microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 Click **Run** then **Stop Debugging** or press `kb(workbench.action.debug.stop)` to stop the debugger.

 > **Note**: By default, stopping the debugging task also disconnects your development computer from your Kubernetes cluster.
-You can change this behavior by searching for **Local Process With Kubernetes: Disconnect After Debugging** in the Visual Studio Code settings and removing the check next to **Disconnect automatically when Debugging ends**.
+You can change this behavior by searching for **Bridge to Kubernetes: Disconnect After Debugging** in the Visual Studio Code settings and removing the check next to **Disconnect automatically when Debugging ends**.
 After updating this setting, your development computer will remain connected when you stop and start debugging.
-To disconnect your development computer from your cluster click on the LPK extension on the status bar then choose **Disconnect current session**.
+To disconnect your development computer from your cluster click on the Bridge to Kubernetes extension on the status bar then choose **Disconnect current session**.
 >
-> If Visual Studio Code abruptly ends the connection to the cluster or terminates, the service you are redirecting may not be restored to its original state before you connected with Local Process with Kubernetes.
+> If Visual Studio Code abruptly ends the connection to the cluster or terminates, the service you are redirecting may not be restored to its original state before you connected with Bridge to Kubernetes.
 To fix this issue, see the [Troubleshooting guide][troubleshooting].

 ## Additional configuration

-Local Process with Kubernetes can handle routing traffic and replicating environment variables without any additional configuration.
+Bridge to Kubernetes can handle routing traffic and replicating environment variables without any additional configuration.
 If you need to download any files that are mounted to the container in your Kubernetes cluster, such as a ConfigMap file, you can create a `KubernetesLocalProcessConfig.yaml` to download those files to your development computer.
-For more information, see [Configure Local Process with Kubernetes][kubernetesLocalProcessConfig-yaml].
+For more information, see [Configure Bridge to Kubernetes][kubernetesLocalProcessConfig-yaml].

 ## Using logging and diagnostics

-Logging output is written to the **Local Process with Kubernetes** window after your development computer is connected to your Kubernetes cluster.
+Logging output is written to the **Bridge to Kubernetes** window after your development computer is connected to your Kubernetes cluster.

 ![Output](images/local-process-kubernetes-vs-code/output.png)